Ecommerce Conversion Metrics Guide: Top 7 Metrics to Grow Your Business

 Sales conversion rate is the most classic ecommerce metric because it helps you track the core health of your ecommerce business.
 Even small changes in your sales conversion rate can lead to a significant revenue increase (or decrease) over time.

-This metric is also a key performance indicator (KPI) for any number of marketing or product efforts.
+This metric is also a (KPI) for any number of marketing or product efforts.
 You can track the sales conversion rate to understand whether your marketing campaigns are effective or if changes to your checkout flow drive more completed purchases.

 Not all conversions are equal